 If your job involves work on or near U.S. waters, there’s a good chance you don’t have to rely on your state’s workers’ compensation program to receive medical and wage benefits.
 For many injured maritime workers, the United States Longshore and Harbor Workers’ Compensation Act provides various kinds of support to help them recover from work-related injuries.
-Your access (LHWCA) to benefits and medical care under this longshore act depends on the specific details of your case, but the following article can help you with the basics of getting benefits.
+Your access (LHWCA) to benefits and medical care under this longshore act depends on the specific details of your case, but the following article can help you with the basics of getting benefits and determine when you need a Boca Raton accident law firm.

 Workers Covered by the U.S. Longshore and Harbor Workers’ Act